 Salary Info and Job Outlook

-According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), the median annual salary earned by meeting, convention, and event planners, including event coordinators, was $45,810 in May 2012.
+According to Payscale.com and the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), the median annual salary earned by meeting, convention, and event planners, including event coordinators, was $38,143 in May 2015.
 The employment of such planners is expected to grow by 33% between 2012 and 2022, per the BLS.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: